bstien/HTTPMock/README.md

 - **Precise matching**: host + path, plus optional **query matching** (`.exact` or `.contains`).
 - **Headers support**: define headers at the host or path, with optional **cascade** to children when using the DSL.
 - **FIFO responses**: queue multiple responses and they'll be served in order.
+- **Passthrough networking**: configure unmocked requests to either return a hardcoded 404 or be passed through to the network.
+- **File-based responses**: serve response data directly from a file on disk.

 ## Installation (SPM)
 Add this package to your test target: